How To Get Over A Breakup And Move On From An Ex

 In the days after a breakup, figuring out how to get over someone is partly about finding a balance between actively processing your feelings and getting relief from them.
 For example:

 - Get outside.
-Even if you just go for a walk around the neighborhood or go to the store, get out the house.
+Even if you just go for a walk around the neighborhood or go to the store, get out of the house.
 If you can stomach some exercise, even better!

 - Engage your brain.
 Give your mind something to do other than pine.
 Instead of ruminating on how to get over a breakup, do it by turning your attention elsewhere.
 Pick up an absorbing book, go to an art gallery, or express yourself creatively.